opencog/atomspace/opencog/persist/sql/README.md

    `postgres-dead`, and design something from scratch.

  * Store ProtoAtoms.
 Work is underway, see issue #513 for progress.
-   Right now, its not thread-safe.... vuid issuance is not thread-safe.
+   Right now, its not thread-safe.... see FIXME in valuationExists

  * Current implementation leaks in the Values table, when the values are changed.
 This is a bug, needs fixing.